ken-inoue/lab_protocols/README.md

-## Protocols used  in the Freshwater Mussel Lab at Shedd Aquarium
+## Protocols used  in the Freshwater Mussel Lab

 This is a general DNA/RNA lab manual from how to make reagents to DNA sequencing, microsatellite genotyping via fragment analysis, and quantifying gene expression via qPCR.
 This manual provides a starting point and may need optimization and modification for your study.
 Each study will require fine-tuning of the manual.